diogovalentte/mantium/integrations.md

 But, the more mangas you have in Kaizoku, the longer Kaizoku will take to empty its queues.
 I have 100 mangas and it takes +- 3 minutes.
 You can adjust how much time Mantium should wait for Kaizoku before timeout if you're seeing too many errors due to timeout.

 You can do this by setting the `KAIZOKU_WAIT_UNTIL_EMPTY_QUEUES_TIMEOUT_MINUTES` environment variable to the number of minutes that Mantium should wait, like `KAIZOKU_WAIT_UNTIL_EMPTY_QUEUES_TIMEOUT_MINUTES=10` to wait for 10 minutes each of the `checkOutOfSyncChaptersQueue` and `fixOutOfSyncChaptersQueue` queues.

-# Tranga
-Using environment variables, you can enable the [Tranga](https://github.com/c9glax/tranga) integration.
-The integration will:

-- Try to add the manga to Tranga when you add it to the dashboard.
-- If the background job to update the mangas metadata detects newly released chapters, it will trigger Tranga to check and download new chapters of the mangas that have new chapters.
-- If there are already mangas on your dashboard, the API has a route to add the mangas on your dashboard to Tranga.
-To know more, check the [API docs](https://github.com/diogovalentte/mantium?tab=readme-ov-file#api).

-## Limitations
-Tranga can download chapters from mangas from many sources (called connectors in Tranga).
-They are like Mantium source sites, like MangaDex and ComicK.
-Currently, the only connector/source site that Mantium and Tranga both share is MangaDex.
-This means that only mangas from MangaDex will work with this integration.

-# Ntfy
-Mantium can send a notification to a Ntfy topic when a new chapter from a manga with the status "reading" or "completed" is released.
-To activate the Ntfy integration, use the environment variables in the [docker-compose.yml](https://github.com/diogovalentte/mantium/blob/main/docker-compose.yml) file or in the [.env.examples](https://github.com/diogovalentte/mantium/blob/main/.env.example) file.